AruniRC/fv-cnn-caption/README.md

 original Imagenet pre-trained network features.
 This is under the assumption that there is a sufficient shift in domain between Imagenet and Flickr.

+### CNN features as Local descriptors

+![FV-CNN model](downloads/fv_cnn.png)

+The features from an intermediate convolutional layer can be regarded as a $H \times W \times K$ tensor, as shown in the figure above.
+Here, $K = 512$, denoting the number of channels or features for this feature map.
+$H$ and $W$ in this example are both 27, as we use 448x448 images as input and extract features from the $relu-5$ layer of a VGG-16 model.

+### Spatial information

 Since many descriptions of images are closely related to spatial location (e.g. "the dog jumped *over* the bar"), including explicit positional information by appending (x,y) coordinates to features is done here.

-![FV-CNN model](downloads/fv_cnn.png)
+## Results

+## Code description

 This code simply extracts the features at various settings (details below).
-The training of LSTMs to perform image captioning on the FV-CNN and regular CNN features is the next step (not in this repo at present).
+The training of LSTMs to perform image captioning on the FV-CNN and regular CNN features is the next step (*not in this repo* at present).

 The repository contains code using VLFEAT and MATCONVNET to: